Zellenon/bevy_composable/README.md

 This [Bevy][bevy] library trivializes the process of making, storing, and combining 'prefabs' for game entities that are made of often-reused groups of components configured in a given fashion.
 The crate provides the `CT!` macro, allowing you to turn components into nodes that form a "composable tree", allowing you to create/store/combine heirarchical information in a single data structure.

-In most cases you will want to {recommended use???}
+In most cases you will want to (we're still working on recommended uses)

-The `main` branch and the latest release support Bevy version `0.11`.
+The `main` branch and the latest release support Bevy version `0.14`.
 The oldest bevy version supported is `0.11`

-{example code???}
+{example code coming}
 ```rust no_run
 use bevy::prelude::*;
 use bevy_composable::*;